Upper Arlington expects pools to operate at deficit this season

-The city of Upper Arlington expects the two public swimming pools scheduled to open June 15 will operate in the red because of the impact of the COVID-19 coronavirus pandemic.
+The city of Upper Arlington expects the two public swimming pools that opened June 15 will operate in the red because of the impact of the COVID-19 coronavirus pandemic.

 Upper Arlington has three municipal pools, and city officials expect a deficit of up to $200,000 to operate only two this summer.